jtuttas/googlegenericwalletmanager/README.md

-# Google generich Wallet Class Manager
+# Google generic Wallet Class Manager

 This Project realized a small frontend to Manage google generic wallet classes.
 The Classes can be uploaded, downloaded or update.